lunasec-io/lunasec/tools/log4shell/README.md

 The available commands are:

 * `scan` - Scan directories, passed as arguments, for archives (.jar, .war) which contain class files that are vulnerable to the log4shell vulnerability.
+* `cloud-scan` - Automatically monitors for future vulnerabilities in your archives by uploading a list of dependencies to the LunaTrace Cloud.
+We'll email you the next time a major security incident happens that affects you.
-* `patch` - Patches findings of libraries vulnerable toLog4Shell by removing the JndiLookup.class file from each.
+* `patch` - Patches findings of libraries vulnerable to Log4Shell by removing the JndiLookup.class file from each.
 * `livepatch` - Perform a live patch of a system by exploiting the log4shell vulnerability for immediate mitigation.
 The payload executed patches the running process to prevent further payloads from being able to be executed.

 ### Scanning